ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 inconsistent with the Selection Properties of the Connection yields an error.

-The following Message Context Properties are supported:
+The following Message Context Parameters are supported:

 \[TODO: De-Duplicate with Properties in {{transport-props}}, find consensus on which Section to put them]